 Officials viewed these residents as impoverished and believed they would benefit from starting anew elsewhere.
 The government condescendingly developed courses to help them lead more productive lives, thinking this would rehabilitate them.
 However, the residents resisted, causing the park to be shut down multiple times.
 One notable figure was Jackie Vautour, who became a folk hero after his home was bulldozed in 1976 and he returned to squat on the land in 1978.

-The park’s various public activities attract thousands of visitors each year.
-Kouchibouguac offers a range of activities including a number of bogs, a boardwalk trail, eight hiking trails, a network of bicycle trails, two campgrounds, canoe and boat launch and the Cap-St-Louis fishing port.
-Kelly’s Beach, a very long sand dune is popular with naturists as the long sandy beach allows privacy and seclusion.
-This beauty cannot eliminate the pain experienced by the former residents, whose story is now told in a permanent exhibit at the park’s Visitor Centre.
+Each year, the park’s diverse activities draw thousands of visitors.
+Kouchibouguac offers various attractions, such as bogs, a boardwalk trail, hiking and bicycle trails, campgrounds, canoe and boat launches, and the Cap-St-Louis fishing port.
+Kelly’s Beach, an expansive sand dune, is popular among naturists seeking privacy and seclusion.
+Nonetheless, the park’s beauty cannot erase the anguish of former residents, whose story is now shared in a permanent exhibit at the Visitor Centre.

-As a result of the resistance to the park, Parks Canada changed its rules, so no one would ever again experience forced removal.
+In response to the park’s controversy, Parks Canada amended its regulations to ensure no one would ever again face forced relocation.